 SO I took a 10-day break a couple of weeks ago to accompany the Boy who was visiting Malaysia – and one of the places we went to was Genting Highlands.
 For those who have never been here before, it’s basically a huge mountain resort with the only (legal) casino in the country.
 Works are ongoing for a new Fox Studios Theme Park, but the opening date keeps getting pushed back, and it doesn’t look like it will be up and running anytime soon.

 Even so, there are lots of fun things to do in Genting, so here’s our 2D1N itinerary (for reference)!

-There are several ways to get up to Genting.
-Driving takes about an hour from KL, but there might not always be parking spots (especially during the holiday season or weekends) and the roads are fairly steep, so some cars might not have enough power to go up (cough mine cough)
+There are several ways to get to Genting.
+Driving takes about an hour from KL, but there might not always be parking spots (especially during the holiday season or weekends) and the roads are fairly steep, so some cars might not have enough power to go up the hills (cough mine cough)

 You can also take a cab from KL, although this will set you back more than RM100.
-Something to consider if you are going with a group so you can split the cost.
+Something to consider if you are going with a group, so you can split the cost.

 The third option is to take a Resorts World Genting bus from KL Sentral, where they depart hourly.
 It’s super cheap and you can opt to purchase a package that includes the cable car (the bus does not go all the way up to the resort).
 You can catch the bus at the basement of KL Sentral – just follow the signs.
 The entrance is to the left of the escalator going up to Nu Sentral mall.

 Bus ride takes an hour and stops at the Awana Sentral Cable Car Station, which is also where you will find the Genting Highlands Premium Outlets.
 If you like branded goods at discount prices, GHPO is a good place to shop for brands like Sacoor Brothers, Adidas, Furla, Calvin Klein, etc.

 The cable car ride takes another 15-20 minutes.
 The weather was super foggy during our visit; we could barely see the gondola in front!